1099-CAP Deadlines: Corporate Control & Capital Structure Reporting

 Tax-free reorganizations under Internal Revenue Code Section 368 often require Form 1099-CAP filing even when no immediate tax consequences occur.
 Employers must understand the interaction between reorganization provisions and reporting requirements.

-Statutory mergers and consolidations typically require Form 1099-CAP filing to document the exchange of stock and assets between the merging entities.
+• Type A Reorganizations (Mergers): Statutory mergers and consolidations typically require Form 1099-CAP filing to document the exchange of stock and assets.

 REIT and Regulated Investment Company Transactions